Add and manage CA and client certificates in Postman

 1. Open the request and select the Settings tab.

-2. Toggle Enable SSL certificate verification to OFF.
+2. Set the Enable SSL certificate verification toggle to OFF.

 3. Send the request again.